kulmajaba/tau-thesis-template/README.md

 - tauthesis: biblatex: DOIs are never printed, should this behavior be changed?
 - tauthesis: biblatex: series for thesis and thesis aliases will be printed, is the current format correct?
 - tauthesis: biblatex: standard, manual, unpublished formatting
+- tauthesis: listings: optional replacement with minted for better compatibility

 ## Citation